-Well, first things first, in order to get paid, you will need to start negotiating with the insurance company.
+Well, first things first, to get paid, you will need to start negotiating with the insurance company.

 Ultimately, the negotiation process is what will take most of the time and slow down the ability for you to get the money you deserve.